Worms (The Bear): Development and writing

-Chef poaching and restaurant staffing

 Culinary producer Courtney Storer told Variety that she talked to Edebiri and Boyce about hiring in the restaurant, stating, "I've run kitchens and had other chefs pull me into new operations with every opportunity that I could want...working in one operation and then having a chef come in and be like, 'Hey, we have HR, and we have a whole structure for vacations and training.
 And sometimes that stuff that's promised never happens.
 Everyone's trying to bargain and bring on talent, and when you're in that space as a chef, it can be really isolating."

-Sydney's friends and family

-Sydney usually wears "extra small knotless braids," and her stylist is her cousin Chantel who works out of her home for friends-and-family clients like Syd.
-When Chantel takes a break mid-appointment to restock on braid hair, she discovers during her parallel day away from the house (including a side trip to Adidas) that her husband Christian has been working part-time "at the hair store" to save up for a couple's trip to Costa Rica.
-As Edebiri later pointed out in an interview with Variety, Christian is out of the house that day, but Chantel is not a single mom to T.J.
-Gossip with hair dresser is naturally included as one of the perks of any hair appointment, leading Vulture's Eakin to weigh in on the news of the day: "Darnell sounds like a real piece of shit.
-A second family in Texas?
-Fuck off, Darnell."
-(Did Mary follow him to Texas for a confrontation?!)

-Director Bravo, and writers Boyce and Edebiri disagree about whether or not Sydney will make good on her plans to hang out with Chantel and their third friend, Mary, in three weeks.
-Bravo says no, because Syd can barely show up for herself at this point in her character's arc, but both Boyce and Edebiri believe the friend group will figure out how to make it happen.

-Production

 Casting

 Correctly casting the role of T.J. was considered critical to the success of the episode.
 Per Boyce, "As I watched it, I texted Ayo because I was so impressed with Arion.
 That was the thing, when we wrote it, Chris [Storer, creator and showrunner of The Bear] was like, 'Yeah, I love it, but you gotta find a great kid.'
 Jeanie Bacharach, who's the casting director, and everyone did such a good job at finding Arion.
 Because that relationship is a tentpole of this episode, and you'd see it unfold.
 Watching it, it felt lived-in, and it reminded me of my sister in ways."
 Arion King went through four rounds of auditions before she won the part.